Gritting, ice and snow

 What is salt?

-Worcestershire County Council use rock salt on the roads to keep them free of ice and snow.
+The council use rock salt on the roads to keep them free of ice and snow.
 It is used prior to freezing conditions and is a brownish colour because it is unrefined so it is often mistakenly referred to as grit.
 Salt works by lowering the temperature at which water freezes and can therefore keep a road free of ice below zero conditions.

-Salt can work at temperatures down to minus 8 to 10 degrees C. Below this temperature salt becomes less efficient and roads can begin to freeze.
+Salt can work at temperatures down to minus 8 to 10 degrees celsius.
+Below this temperature salt becomes less efficient and roads can begin to freeze.
 Grit can be used on the roads but this will be limited to areas where snow and ice already exist on the road and a mixture of salt and grit will provide traction to vehicles and help break up the frozen surface.

 Are pedestrian routes gritted?

-Worcestershire County Council do not generally treat footways as priority is always given to the road network.
+The council do not generally treat footways as priority is always given to the road network.
 However, in prolonged periods of adverse conditions footways in town centres will be treated after the road network has been successfully treated.

 How can I get more information on gritting?